Our Generation Inspired campaign

 You can read the full manifesto and details of the recommendations of our Generation Inspired? campaign, or here’s a brief overview:

-- We want communities to work together so that schools, disabled sports clubs, parents and young people can share expertise, facilities and opportunities to play.
+- We wanted communities to work together so that schools, disabled sports clubs, parents and young people can share expertise, facilities and opportunities to play.

-- We want young disabled people to play an active role in shaping decisions affecting their lives.
+- We wanted young disabled people to play an active role in shaping decisions affecting their lives.

-- We want employers to offer young disabled people the opportunity to be role models for others by providing accessible work placements and internships.
+- We wanted employers to offer young disabled people the opportunity to be role models for others by providing accessible work placements and internships.

-- We want transport operators to treat young disabled passengers like any other passenger.
+- We wanted transport operators to treat young disabled passengers like any other passenger.

-- We want disabled people to be more visible in the media, fashion and advertising.
+- We wanted disabled people to be more visible in the media, fashion and advertising.